esac-ic/esac.nl/readme.md

 sudo chown mailman:mailman /opt/mailman
 sudo chmod 755 /opt/mailman
 ```
->You can give your mailman user a password by running `sudo passwrd mailman`
+>You can give your mailman user a password by running `sudo passwd mailman`

 4. Switch to the mailman user by running `su mailman`